saasbook/hw-sinatra-saas-wordguesser/docs/part_0_create_saas_app.md

 necessary to receive requests and start your app?
 In the case of Heroku, this is done with a special file named `Procfile`, which specifies one or more types of Heroku processes your app will use, and how to start each one.
 The most basic Heroku process type is called a Dyno, or "web worker".
 One Dyno can serve one user request at a time.
 Since we're on Heroku's free tier, we can only have one Dyno.
-Let's create a file named `Procfile`, and not anything else (i.e. Procfile.txt is not valid).
+Let's create a file named `Procfile`, and only this as the name (i.e. Procfile.txt is not valid).
 Write the following line in your `Procfile`:

 ```
 web: bundle exec rackup config.ru -p $PORT